Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 500 Gold
 - Wonderous Item

-**Charges**: This item has 2 charges and regain all charges at the end of a long rest.
+**Charges**: This item has 4 charges and regain all charges at the end of a long rest.

-**Rejuvinate**: As a bonus action you can spend a charge to heal yourself for 2d6 hit points.
+**Rejuvinate**: As a bonus action you can spend two charges to heal yourself for 2d6 hit points.

 **Potent Healing**: Whenever you roll to heal yourself, you can reroll ones and twos and must take the new result.